 Katy 7

-Katy ordered a cylinder-shaped cake with a volume of 15.7 l.
+Katy ordered a cylinder-shaped cake with a volume of 15.7 litres.
 It consists of two layers.
 The volume of the upper layer is 4 times smaller than the volume of the lower layer.
-The height of both layers is the same and is equal to the radius of the upper layer of the cake.
+The height of both layers is the same and equals the radius of the upper layer.
 Katy cut the cake perpendicular to the base into 2 equal parts.
-What is the diameter of the lower part of the cake?
+What is the diameter of the lower layer of the cake?
 What is the height of the whole cake?
-And what is the volume of the cake slice?
+What is the volume of one slice?

 Final Answer: